Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 - It refers to the process of representing categorical data, such as words, as continuous vectors in a lower-dimensional space.
 - Visualising this on an n-dimensional graph will reveal that similar items will be grouped together.
 - The revolutionary intuition here is that we can just use running text as implicitly supervised training data for such a classifier.
-This method, often called `self-supervision`, avoids the need for any sort of hand-labeled supervision signal.
+This unsupervised learning method, often called `self-supervision`, avoids the need for any sort of hand-labeled supervision signal.
 ![Alt text](<Screenshot from 2023-10-20 20-29-14.png>)

 ## Feature Enginnering